Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

 where $\bm{l}^{*}(\bm{\tilde{c}})$ is the payment vector associated with the bailout $\bm{\tilde{c}}$ after the shock.

-In the extended E-N model, following the statement of \cite{ma2021joint}, the evaluating criterion, $Save_{all}$, should be the sum of $Save_{in}$ and $Save_{out}$.
-Here, $Save_{in}$ is the reduction of the total loss of the financial institutions caused by the rescue; $Save_{out}$ is the reduction of the total loss of the outside obligees caused by the rescue.
-More specifically, $Save_{in}$, $Save_{out}$ and $Save_{all}$ are respectively defined as follows:
+In the extended E–N model, following the formulation in \citet{ma2021joint}, the effectiveness of a bailout is evaluated using the metric $Save_{all}$, which is defined as the sum of two components: $Save_{in}$ and $Save_{out}$.
+Here, $Save_{in}$ represents the reduction in total losses incurred by financial institutions due to the bailout, while $Save_{out}$ captures the reduction in losses borne by external obligees.
+These components are formally defined as follows: